El Monstruo resucitado

 El Monstruo Resucitado (lit.
 The Revived Monster) is a 1953 Mexican horror film directed by Chano Urueta and starring Miroslava, Carlos Navarro and José María Linares-Rivas.

 Plot

-A reporter, Nora (Miroslava), investigates the mysterious advertisement placed by Dr. Ling (Linares-Rivas), a plastic surgeon.
+A reporter, Nora, investigates the mysterious advertisement placed by Dr. Ling, a plastic surgeon.
 Ling turns out to be a misshapen creature who, rejected by his peers, has become a mad scientist.
-He falls in love with Nora, but fearing she will betray him, he resuscitates Ariel (Navarro), a young man who committed suicide, by transplanting a new brain into him, and orders him to capture Nora so that he can kill her.
+He falls in love with Nora, but fearing she will betray him, he resuscitates Ariel, a young man who committed suicide, by transplanting a new brain into him, and orders him to capture Nora so that he can kill her.
 However, Nora and Ariel fall in love, and Ariel rebels against his master.